-- •Ultimate goal to integrate ELA and social studies to a level that you can accomplish this. - •A major benefit is that marrying these two subjects will not only increase literacy across content areas, but also will increase background knowledge and schema.
+- •The ultimate goal is to integrate ELA and social studies to a level that you can accomplish this. - •A major benefit is that marrying these two subjects will not only increase literacy across content areas, but also will increase background knowledge and schema.

-For Further Consideration and Support
+For Further Consideration and Support...